AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketo-measure-framework.md

 ---
 # Marketo Measure Framework {#marketo-measure-framework}

 Learn more about the four main components that make up the Marketo Measure framework.
 Marketo Measure relies on these applications to track, organize, and house data, as well as provide reporting capabilities.
-The four components that comprise Marketo Measure’s framework are:
+The four components that comprise Marketo Measure's framework are:

-* Marketo Measure’s JavaScript
+* Marketo Measure's JavaScript
 * CRM Integrations
-* Third Party Applications/Systems
+* Third-Party Applications/Systems
 * Marketo Measure Application

 ## Marketo Measure JavaScript {#marketo-measure-javascript}